Join our Postgraduate Open Day - Sat 24 June

 The Aims of the Programme are as follows:

-• To develop a deeper understanding of advanced level theoretical, philosophical and methodological debates in contemporary human geographies and related social sciences;
+• To develop a deeper understanding of advanced level debates in contemporary human geography;

-• To provide advanced training in social science research methodologies and their application in social research in general and human geography in particular;
+• To provide advanced training in research methodologies and their application in human geography;

 I decided to study at the University of Birmingham because of its academic reputation and research development.
 I had a strong interest in human geography and I believed that pursuing my degree at Birmingham would be a good opportunity to expand my networks with other scholars in the world as well as to contribute to my home country in the future.